kevinzhow/chainstory/README.md

 The log will be put into `./build/logs/chain_stroy.log`

-If you want to serve the latest web, run this command in `web` folder to compile the latest frontend.Everything will be put into the `build` directory.
+If you want to serve the latest web, run this command in `web` folder to compile the latest frontend.Everything will be put into the `static` directory.

 ```